Improved decoding of symmetric rank metric errors: Introduction

 \subsection{Previous work}

 In another line of works, some authors focused on this decoding problem under some structure assumption on the error.
 In \cite{GP06}, Gabidulin and Pilipchuk considered the specific case where the error, when regarded as a matrix, is symmetric.
 In this setting, they asserted that correcting such symmetric errors of weight beyond the error correcting capacity of the code is possible.
 However, some of their result rest on assumptions on the minimum distance of some ancilla code for which no evidence is given.
 In addition, they do not provide a decoding algorithm.
 More recently, Jerkovits, Sidorenko and Wachter--Zeh \cite{JSW21} considered a more general setting where the row and column spaces of the error are equal.
 They call such errors {\em space symmetric errors}.
 In this setting they proved that a Gabidulin code can correct symmetric error up to rank $\frac{2}{3}(n-k)$ instead of $\frac{1}{2}(n-k)$ with the usual decoder.
 Their decoding algorithm is related to the decoding of interleaved codes and may fail for some instances.
+Finally, in another direction the decoding of Gabidulin codes up to half the minimum distance plus one for some specific structured error error has been investigated in \cite{K21}.